 Dr. Bhatti is an epidemiologist whose international research program focuses on the use of molecular markers to improve understanding of occupational and environmental risk factors for cancer and identify potential targets for intervention.
 Research interests include nightshift work and cancer, epigenetic and metabolomic mediators of cancer risk and children’s environmental health.

 Adjunct Professor, School of Population and Public Health, University of British Columbia

 Affiliate Professor, Department of Epidemiology, School of Public Health, University of Washington

-Associate Member, Program in Epidemiology, Division of Public Health Sciences, Fred Hutchinson Cancer Research Center
+Associate Professor, Program in Epidemiology, Division of Public Health Sciences, Fred Hutchinson Cancer Research Center

 PhD in Department of Environmental and Occupational Health Sciences (Epidemiology emphasis), School of Public Health, University of Washington, Seattle, WA, USA

 MSC in Occupational and Environmental Hygiene, School of Occupational and Environmental Hygiene, University of British Columbia, BC, Canada